 Taking pity on her Dylis hurried across the room.
 Rhian handed over the piece of paper, its ragged edges telling of its recent attachment to a notebook.
 Dylis gave her what she hoped was a soothing, encouraging smile.

 "Brilliant!"
 Dylis said and signed at the same time.
 That scripture could be anything, of course, but it was better than the nothing they'd had before.
-She raised her arms to embrace Rhian in a hug, but stopped herself at the last second, leaving her with her arms up in the air and skin burning with embarrassment.
-She brought one hand away from Rhian and up to tangle in her own short hair, while the other found its way to her own waist.
+A quick stop by the library wouldn't delay them long.
+And a chance to reassure Rhian, to help her feel useful, was too good to say no to.
+Dylis raised her arms to embrace Rhian, but stopped herself at the last second, leaving her with her arms up in the air and skin burning with embarrassment.
+She brought one hand up to tangle in her own short hair, while the other lowered to hang limply at her side.
 "Later," she managed to say, hoping it came out intelligible.

 Her entire body sagging with relief, Dylis turned.
 'I am going out to buy some food.
 I doubt Rhian has enough for all of us.'